daveallcott/activity-indicator/README.md

 # Installation
 - Create a new Framer project
-- Copy the `activityIndicator.coffee` file to the `modules` folder in your project
+- Copy the `activityIndicator.coffee` file (located in activityIndicator.framer/modules) to the `modules` folder in your project

 # Usage
 Include the script using the following code ('Spinner' can be any text you want)